 This way, your resume, and cover letter will concentrate more on administrative skills such as leadership, teamwork, dedication to the school community, as well as your involvement with committees and school improvement projects.
 The key is to market your transferable skills.

 3 Uncover Transferable Leadership Skills And Accomplishments

 Transferable skills are strengths and areas of expertise you can use in more than one career.
 You can “transfer” them to different fields, thereby making you versatile and more desirable to potential schools.
-Even though you may not think you have the skills necessary for becoming an administrator – look hard enough and realize uncovering them will be easier if you ask the right questions.
+Even though you may not think you have the skills necessary to become an administrator – look hard enough and realize that uncovering them will be easier if you ask the right questions.